KoakiMiku/Wallpaper/README.md

 You can choose a video that you like, and set it as a video wallpaper.
 Also you can exclude some programs or games to let "Wallpaper" exit when they are running.
 That will stop "Wallpaper"'s CPU and GPU usage, let programs or games more smoothly.
-If "Mpv" doesn't bind to desktop, you can try to change wait time.
 By default, video's sound is disenabled, but you can turn it on at setting.
 If desktop right-click menu is enabled, you can start "Wallpaper" and open setting window at menu.
 # 使用方法